minio/docs/source/administration/object-management/object-lifecycle-management.rst

-To transition noncurrent object versions, specify the :mc-cmd:`~mc ilm add --noncurrentversion-transition-days` and :mc-cmd:`~mc ilm add --noncurrentversion-transition-storage-class` options when creating the transition rule.
+To transition noncurrent object versions, specify the :mc-cmd:`~mc ilm add --noncurrentversion-transition-days` and :mc-cmd:`~mc ilm add --noncurrentversion-tier` options when creating the transition rule.

 .. _minio-lifecycle-management-expiration: